-How is Lean Addiction Treated?
+Why is Lean Addiction So Dangerous?

 Lean is so dangerous because of the extremely high levels of codeine found in the mixture.
-People drinking lean are consuming up to 25 times more codeine than the prescribed dosage recommends.
-And, the withdrawal from codeine can be very difficult, especially during the first two days.
-Medication-assisted detox and treatment may be required to deal with the effects of withdrawal, which include insomnia, muscle aches, agitation, and anxiety.
-Destinations for Teens offers excellent treatment programs for teens addressing the following issues:
+People drinking Lean are consuming up to 25 times more codeine than the prescribed dosage recommends.
+And, the withdrawal from codeine can be complicated, especially during the first two days.
+Abusers may require Medication-assisted detox and treatment to deal with the effects of withdrawal, which include insomnia, muscle aches, agitation, and anxiety.

 How Can Codeine Addiction Treatment Help Your Teen?